rthalley/dnspython/doc/threads.rst

 web-crawling application associates an ``LRUCache`` with a Resolver, it will be safe to have many crawler threads doing resolutions.

-The ``dns.query`` methods are also thread-safe.
+The :py:mod:`dns.query` methods are also thread-safe.
 One caveat with these functions is that if a socket or other context (e.g. a Requests session or an SSL context) is passed to the function instead of allowing the function to create it, then it is up to the application to